djndl1/CSNotes/os/concepts/processes_threads.md

 # Scheduling

+The scheduler is responsible for making the decision of which ready thread should run next.

+Early batch systems scheduled the next job in line.
+Later time-sharing systems have many users and processes competing for CPU resources.
+Most PCs does not require an efficient CPU scheduling since it has enough CPU resources for its day-to-day tasks.
+However, servers, smartphones still require better scheduling due to scarce CPU resources.

 Process switching is expensive: a switch from user mode to kernel mode must occur; the state of the current process must be saved; in some systems the memory map must be saved as well; the MMU must be reloaded with the memory map of the new process; the new process must be started; the memory cache and related tables may be invalidated.

 Processes may have different bahaviors: